ajax4sec/ajax4sec.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
-I obtained my B.E. degree of Information Security from Harbin Institute of Technology (HIT) in 2012.
-And during college, I was exchanged to Feng Chia University (Taiwan) in 2010.
+I obtained my B.E. degree in Information Security from Harbin Institute of Technology (HIT) in 2012.
+During college, I was transferred to Feng Chia University (Taiwan) in 2010.
-I obtained my Ph.D. degree of Computer Applications Technology from the TCA lab at <a href="http://english.is.cas.cn/"> Institute of Software Chinese Academy of Sciences (ISCAS) </a> in 2012-2018, was co-advised by Professor <a href="https://dblp.org/pers/hd/s/Su:Purui"> Purui Su </a> and Professor <a href="https://dblp.uni-trier.de/pers/hd/f/Feng:Dengguo"> Dengguo Feng </a>.
+I obtained my Ph.D. degree in Computer Applications Technology from the TCA lab at <a href="http://english.is.cas.cn/"> Institute of Software Chinese Academy of Sciences (ISCAS) </a> in 2012-2018, was co-advised by Professor <a href="https://people.ucas.ac.cn/~purui"> Purui Su </a> and Professor <a href="https://casad.cas.cn/ysxx2022/ysmd/xxjs/201911/t20191121_4724697.html"> Dengguo Feng </a>.
 After, I worked as a Postdoc at the Software Systems Security lab headed by Professor <a href="https://faculty.ist.psu.edu/wu/">Dinghao Wu</a> in The Pennsylvania State University (PSU) in 2018-2019.<br>

 <p>
 My research interests focus on <b> software engineering and software security</b>, including <b>program analysis</b>, <b>vulnerability analysis</b> and <b>malware detection</b>.